 Often in debate folks identify their position as one of the 3; Theist, Atheist, Agnostic.
 Some folks will sometimes use a combination e.g. Agnostic Atheist/Weak Atheist.
-It might surprise you, as it did me, that some of the definitions of terms we use are not strictly accurate.
+It might surprise you, as it did me, that some of the definitions of terms we use are not strictly accurate, or at least logical.

 Someone who holds belief in God/gods/deities